jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-11-using-r-in-python.md

 However, when I tried this I ran into problems so I would recommend to install packages using R.

-First, we write a R function, store it as a string and save it to a Python variable.
+We write a R function, store it as a string and save it to a Python variable.

 ```python